90poe/elasticsearch-objects-operator/README.md

 Operator has folowing logic while managing ES templates:
 1. Create logic:

     1.1.
-If template alredy exists or there is an error in template settings, operator would report error in `status.latest_error` and would not perform any other operations upon that template.
-Only thing you could perform is to start from scratch: delete CRD, fix issues and try again.
+If template alredy exists or there is an error in template settings, operator would report error in `status.latest_error`.

     1.2.
 Upon template successful creation you would be able to manage that template via CRD.